CastDev-j/CastDev-j.github.io/src/content/legal/terms.md

 ---
 title: "Terms of Use"
-date: "03/07/2024"
+date: "11/11/2024"
 ---

-Please read these Terms of Use ("Terms", "Terms of Use") carefully before using the [Your Website URL] website (the "Service") operated by [Your Company Name] ("us", "we", or "our").
+Welcome to my portfolio! 🎨✨ Please read these fun Terms of Use ("Terms", "Terms of Use") carefully before using the [https://castdev-j.pages.dev/] website (the "Service") operated by Andrés Castillo ("us", "we", or "our"). 🖥️💻

-#### Agreement to Terms
+#### Agreement to Terms 💼🤝
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+By visiting this site, you're agreeing to have fun 🎉, explore 🔍, and not steal my hard work (pretty please 🙏).
+If you’re here to enjoy my projects, you’re in the right place! 🌈

-#### Intellectual Property Rights
+#### Intellectual Property Rights 🔒📚
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+Everything on this site (yes, even the long nights of debugging 😅) belongs to me unless stated otherwise.
+If you'd like to use something, just ask nicely! 💌

-#### User Representations
+#### User Representations 🎯👩‍💻
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+Feel free to click around, learn, and get inspired 🌟.
+Just don’t break the site, okay? 🛠️ I’ve spent countless hours building it, and I’d rather keep it drama-free. 🕊️

-#### Links to Other Websites
+#### Links to Other Websites 🌐🔗
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+If I’ve included any links, it’s because they’re cool 😎 or useful 💡.
+I’m not responsible for what happens if you click them, though – proceed with curiosity! 🧭✨

-#### Termination
+#### Termination 🚪👋
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.

-#### Governing Law
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+If this site isn’t your vibe, you can leave anytime (no hard feelings 🤷).
+But hey, I hope you stay! 🫶

-#### Changes to These Terms of Use
+#### Changes to These Terms of Use 🔄📜
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+As I evolve (and so does my code 🧑‍💻), these terms might change.
+If anything big happens, I’ll make sure it’s noticeable. 🛎️

+Enjoy the site! 🎈🌟